peteroupc/peteroupc.github.io/colorgen.md

 <a id=Colors_as_Spectral_Functions></a>
 ## Colors as Spectral Functions

-Colors can also be represented as functions that describe a color sensation at each wavelength of the visible spectrum.
-There are two cases of objects that provoke such a color sensation:
+Colors can also be represented as functions that describe a distribution of light across the visible spectrum.
+There are two cases of objects that provoke a color sensation by light:

 - **Light sources.** A source of light is described by a _spectral power distribution_, a "curve" which describes the intensity of the source at each wavelength of the visible spectrum.
 In 1931, the CIE published three _color matching functions_, which, when multiplied by a spectral power distribution and then integrated, give the three coordinates of the light's perceived color in the [_XYZ color model_](#CIE_XYZ).
 Although spectral power distributions and color matching functions are continuous functions, in practice the "integration" is done by sampling at discrete wavelengths.
 - **Reflective objects.** Most objects in nature merely reflect light, rather than being sources of light themselves.
 The light they reflect can be described by a _reflectance curve_, which describes the fraction of light reflected at each wavelength of the visible spectrum.
-The light received by the object is called an _illuminant_, and finding an object's perceived color requires knowing its reflectance curve, the illuminant's spectral power distribution, and the color matching functions in use.
+Finding an object's perceived color requires knowing its reflectance curve, the light source's spectral power distribution, and the color matching functions in use.

 In the pseudocode below:

 - `REFL(wavelength)` is an arbitrary function returning&mdash;
    - the **object's reflectance** at `wavelength` (the reflectance is 0 or greater and, with the exception of fluorescent objects, 1 or less, and the wavelength is in nanometers [nm]), or
    - the number 1 at every wavelength, if a reflective object is not being modeled.
-- `ILLUM(wavelength)` is an arbitrary function returning the **relative spectral power of the light source or illuminant** at `wavelength` (the wavelength is in nm).
+- `LIGHT(wavelength)` is an arbitrary function returning the **relative spectral power of the light source** at `wavelength` (the wavelength is in nm).
 - `CMF(wavelength)` is an arbitrary function returning a three-item list containing the X, Y, and Z components, respectively, of the **color matching functions** at `wavelength` (the wavelength is in nm).
 - `SpectrumToXYZ` computes, in XYZ form, the color perceived from a reflective object or a light source.
-- `SpectrumTosRGB` computes, in nonlinearized sRGB, the perceived color of the light source, illuminant, or reflective object.
+- `SpectrumTosRGB` computes, in nonlinearized sRGB, the perceived color of the light source or reflective object.
 - `WavelengthTosRGB` computes, in nonlinearized sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength`.

-There are various choices for the `ILLUM` and `CMF` functions.
-Popular choices include the D65 illuminant (a theoretical light source) and the CIE 1931 (2-degree) standard observer, respectively.
+There are various choices for the `LIGHT` and `CMF` functions.
+Popular choices include the D65 _illuminant_ (a theoretical light source) and the CIE 1931 (2-degree) standard observer, respectively.
 Both are used in the [sRGB color space](#sRGB_and_Linearized_RGB), and for both, the CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) at its Web site.
 The CIE 1931 standard observer can also be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).

 Note that for purposes of color reproduction, only wavelengths within the range 360-830 nm (0.36-0.83 &mu;m) are relevant in practice.